-“Hello,” Charles said when he stopped about a meter from where she stood.
+“Hello,” Charles said when he stopped a short distance from where she stood.

 Her voice was thick with tears.
-She hadn’t managed to wipe all her tears.
+She hadn’t managed to wipe away all her tears.
 Some were still stuck to her eyelashes.
-The first thing Charles thought of when he saw her face was that she looked like a little bird.
+The first thing that came to mind when Charles saw her face was that she looked like a little bird.
+Frail.
 Broken.
 Her stooping shoulders reinforced this image in his mind.
-Charles had to ignore the urge to pull her close and comfort her.
+Charles ignored the urge to pull her close and comfort her.

 “Can I…,” he cleared his throat, “can I help you?”

-She shook her head and more tears formed in her eyes before she turned back to the ocean.
+She shook her head, and more tears formed in her eyes before she turned back to the ocean.
 Charles instinctively moved toward her, hesitated for a moment and then put his arms around her.
-Her body tensed for a couple of seconds and then she relaxed against him.
+Her body tensed for a couple of seconds, but then she relaxed against him.

 They stood like that until the sun disappeared into the sea.